 Householding.
 Many shareholders of the AB Mutual Funds have family members living in the same home who also own shares of the same Funds.
 In order to reduce the amount of duplicative mail that is sent to homes with more than one Fund account and to reduce expenses of the Funds, all AB Mutual Funds will, until notified otherwise, send only one copy of each prospectus, shareholder report and proxy statement to each household address.
 This process, known as "householding", does not apply to account statements, confirmations, or personal tax information.
-If you do not wish to participate in householding, or wish to discontinue householding at any time, call ABIS at (800) 221-5672 or, in the case of private clients of Bernstein, contact Bernstein or your Bernstein Advisor.
+If you do not wish to participate in householding, or wish to discontinue householding at any time, call ABIS at (800) 221-5672.
 We will resume separate mailings for your account within 30 days of your request.